-- 1. On the Timeline, select the clip that you want to adjust. - 2.
-On the toolbar, click the color adjustments button to open the adjustments tool.
+- 1. On the Timeline, select a clip that you want to adjust. - 2.
+On the toolbar, click the Color adjustments icon to open the adjustments tool.

-3. Select Easy mode to use color presets for quick and simple adjustments.
-You can also change the color of the video using color templates.
-To apply a template, drag it to the clip.
+3. Select the Presets mode to use color presets for quick and simple adjustments.

-Or select Advanced mode to make adjustments manually.
+Or select the Manual mode to make adjustments manually.

-If you want to save your manual adjustments for future use, click Save Adjustments and name your preset.
-The new preset will appear on the Auto Adjustments tab.
+If you want to save your manual adjustments for future use, click the Save icon and name your preset.
+The new preset will appear on the Presets tab.
+To reset all the adjustments click the arrow icon.

-Once you've applied the adjustments, the clip will be marked with a star icon, denoting applied tools or filters:
+Once you have made your adjustments, the clip will be marked with the FX icon (x·1), denoting applied tools or filters.